 #2 Enjoy some of Louisville’s Best Eats

 It’s no secret that when we travel, we love to eat.
-Louisville has some great spots to try and during the four days we were here, we sampled as many as possible.
+Louisville has some great spots to try and during our two visits to the city, we sampled as many as possible.
 A few of our favorites were Jack Fry’s, Mayan Cafe, El Taco Luchador, and the Mussel & Burger Bar.

 Read more about the best eats in town here.